ItsAsbreuk/itsa-gallery/src/gallery-itsamodellistsyncpromise/README.md

     pielist.savePromise().then(
         function(response, options) {
-            // we are sure now that the Model has save all modified PieModels.
+            // we are sure now that the ModelList has saved all modified PieModels.
             // we could read 'response' or 'options', but don't need to },
         function(reason) {